jplhomer/site/src/posts/shopify-one-year.md

 Revisiting the career goals I'd determined before joining Shopify:

 1. Build something cool and new with experimental technology, like JavaScript or edge computing. **Hydrogen is an experimental JavaScript technology built for the edge (Oxygen)**.
-2. Gain the respect of my peers for my the work I do. **My peers are great, and I think there's a mutual respect**.
+2. Gain the respect of my peers for the work I do. **My peers are great, and I think there's a mutual respect**.
 3. Make an impact and be recognized for that impact by company leadership. **Yep, this happened**.

 So what's next?
 I do not know.